 Case study: Copyright infringement by a company

 Your art stolen by an innocent teenager is annoying enough.
-But imagine a big company that makes a lot of money from their games, that just cuts away your watermark and slaps their own game UI and logo on top of it.
+But imagine a big company that makes a lot of money from their games, that just slaps their own game UI and logo on top of it.
 This is what happened to Helena Fantasy art.
 Helena was so kind to share with us what happened and what steps she took to resolve the issue.
 The following case is copyright infringement at its worst.

 How did Helena find out about the copyright infringement?

 It was January 2021.
 Helena is quite well known in the art industry and even more so in some specific Facebook groups.
 She makes wallpapers and posters of fantasy-based characters for personal use only.
 So, when her art was stolen, she was quick to be notified by her fans.
 Her images were used in advertisements on Facebook, and Instagram for a 3D based game from China.